 “We were so pleased with the response but really, I should have known that this would happen.
 The region is booming and already has a strong manufacturing and tech/research sector so we know that there are great jobs here.
 We want students to know that there are exciting opportunities for them and it’s more than just giving information; the exhibitors here today made it tangible…they give credibility to the stories that we are sharing,” says Nour Hachem-Fawaz, president and founder of Build a Dream.

 One of the highlights of Build a Dream is having a keynote speaker who works in an underrepresented career.
-Jamie McMillan took the stage and interacted with the audience, asking and answering questions, and providing an honest account of where her life and career took her.
-A journeyman ironworker, boilermaker, and owner of Kickass Careers, Jamie speaks to students on a regular basis and shared that knowing about other career options like skilled trades would have changed her life at a much younger age.
-Jamie’s enthusiasm for her career is evident and after her talk she spent time with students at the Kickass Careers photo booth, explaining equipment used as props, and joining in on the fun.
+A trades-woman took the stage and interacted with the audience, asking and answering questions, and providing an honest account of where her life and career took her.
+A journeyman ironworker, boilermaker, and an entrepreneur, she speaks to students on a regular basis and shared that knowing about other career options like skilled trades would have changed her life at a much younger age.
+Her enthusiasm for her career is evident and after her talk she spent time with students at the photo booth, explaining equipment used as props, and joining in on the fun.

 Following the keynote, a panel discussed highlights from their careers and shared advice with the audience.